 3. Where to buy entry tickets to the Kremlin?

-The Cathedral Square can be visited freely from 10:00AM until 5:00PM.
+The Cathedral Square can be visited freely from 9:30AM until 6:00PM (in winter from 10:00AM to 5:00PM).
 The entry ticket allows you to visit all of the cathedrals and the museums within the Kremlin (except Ivan the Great’s Bell Tower).
-The entry fee is 500 rubles.
+The entry fee is 700 rubles (1,000 rubles with audio guide).

-In order to visit Ivan the Great’s Bell Tower and its museum you must buy a ticket which costs 250 rubles (they cannot be purchased online, only at the ticket booths).
-There are sessions at 10:15AM, 11:15AM, 1:00PM, 2:00PM, 3:00PM, and 4:00PM with one additional session at 5:00PM from May 15th until September 30th of 2015.
-If you do not have a lot of time, it is better to leave this for another visit.
+In order to visit Ivan the Great’s Bell Tower and its museum you must buy a ticket which costs 350 rubles (they cannot be purchased online, only at the ticket booths).
+There are sessions at 10:15AM, 11:15AM, 1:00PM, 2:00PM, 3:00PM, and 4:00PM with one additional session at 5:00PM from May 15th until September 30th.
+From the observation deck, on top of this bell tower, you can see fantastic views of Moscow.
+Entry is not allowed to children under 14 years of age.

 VERY IMPORTANT.
 The Kremlin is closed on Thursdays.